CasperLabs/stests/docs/generators.md

 - `--parallel`
 	- Number of runs to launch in parallel.

-## WG-004 - Node Deactivate / Activate

-Disconnects or reconnects a node from/to a network.
-Does this by executing RunDeck API within underlying SRE infrastructure.

-## WG-000 - Temporary node-rs test generator

-Launches a workload generator that queries a node's `deploys` endpoint to get a count of pseudo-deploys dispatched to network.
-It then dipatches N pseudo-deploys, waits for 2 seconds, and then asserts that the new deploy count is as expected.

-- `--deploys`
-    Number of pseudo-deploys to dispatch.

 ## WG-100 - Balance Transfer (WASM-less)

 Launches a workload generator that will perform a sequence of wasm-less on-chain balance transfers.